• Skip to primary navigation

 • Fold the dry ingredients into the wet gently, taking care not to over-mix the batter.
 Once about half of the dry ingredients have been combined, add your chopped strawberries and continue to gently stir until ingredients are just combined.

-• Cover bowl with a dry towel and allow batter to sit 15 minutes**
+• Optional, but recommended: Cover bowl with a dry towel and allow the batter to rest for 30-60 minutes before proceeding (see "resting note" below for more info).
+Meanwhile, preheat your oven.

 • Preheat oven to 425F (215C) and line a 12-count muffin tin with paper liners.